Cloud Security

 Marketing

-Human error resulting in cloud misconfiguration is inherently challenging to guard against, so companies turn to different types of tooling to help identify issues and mitigate risks.
-This is sometimes handled by a centralised function or team who enforces processes and ensures tools and best practices are applied.
+Human error resulting in cloud misconfiguration is inherently challenging to guard against, so companies turn to different types of tooling to help identify issues and mitigate cloud security challenges.
+This is sometimes handled by a centralized function or team who enforces processes and ensures tools and best practices are applied.
 This may even involve third parties to provide bleeding-edge security know-how.
-As noted in the IBM report, only 1 in 3 breaches are identified by an organisation's internal team or tooling, suggesting that an in-house team is helpful but still insufficient by itself.
+As noted in the IBM report, only 1 in 3 breaches are identified by an organization's internal team or tooling, suggesting that an in-house team is helpful but still insufficient by itself.

 It's easy to understand how, even with the best intentions, people can make ultimately fatal mistakes when working with cloud technologies.
 Each app being managed might have different configurations with different dependencies and underlying requirements.
 The challenge is further compounded with multiple environments typically in use - development, testing, staging and production environments with other data sets to contend with.
 Furthermore, different cloud vendors might be used, with different terminology and technologies on offer - public, private and even on-premises cloud infrastructure.
 Notably, citing the IBM report, the most significant percentage of breaches, 39%, involved data stored across multiple environments, followed by public cloud usage.

 A commonly prescribed and best practice approach is to work with the assumption that data will be breached and thus always stored using sufficiently strong encryption.
-While this is a sensible practice for an organisation seeking to reassure users after a breach, it needs more confidence in the organisation's infrastructure and development prowess.
+While this is a sensible practice for an organization seeking to reassure users after a breach, it needs more confidence in the organization's infrastructure and development prowess.

 The Divio platform is conceived with security by default, meaning taking an opinionated approach to what the platform allows and removing as much of the “attack surface” as possible.
 Where cloud vendors provide a vast amount of flexibility in what can be configured and depend upon a shared security model, Divio puts cloud infrastructure on the rails.